13 (number): Islam

 In Shia, 13 signifies the 13th day of the month of Rajab (the Lunar calendar), which is the birth of Imam Ali.
-13 also is a total of 1 Prophet and 12 Shia Imams in the Islamic School of Thought.

 Catholicism

-The apparitions of the Virgin of Fátima in 1917 were claimed to occur on the 13th day of six consecutive months.

 In Catholic devotional practice, the number thirteen is also associated with Saint Anthony of Padua, since his feast day falls on June 13.
 A traditional devotion called the Thirteen Tuesdays of St. Anthony involves praying to the saint every Tuesday over a period of thirteen weeks.
 Another devotion, St. Anthony's Chaplet, consists of thirteen decades of three beads each.

 Sikhism

-According to famous Sakhi (Evidence) or story of Guru Nanak Dev Ji, when he was an accountant at a town of Sultanpur Lodhi, he was distributing groceries to people.
-When he gave groceries to the 13th person, he stopped because in Gurmukhi and Hindi the word 13 is called Terah, which means yours.
+According to famous Sakhi (evidence) or the story of Guru Nanak Dev Ji, when he was an accountant at a town of Sultanpur Lodhi, he was distributing groceries to people.
+When he gave groceries to the 13th person, he stopped because in Gurmukhi and Hindi the word 13 is called terah, which means yours.
 And Guru Nanak Dev Ji kept saying, "Yours, yours, yours..." remembering God.
 People reported to the emperor that Guru Nanak Dev Ji was giving out free food to the people.
 When treasures were checked, there was more money than before.

-The Vaisakhi, which commemorates the creation of "Khalsa" or pure Sikh was celebrated on April 13 for many years.